“Banking has to work when and where you need it ...”

 The rise of ethical design — The priority becomes designing for the user.
 This will create a more trusted view of the brand & keep your users coming back to your application.

-More 3D elements — 3D graphics have had an increase in 2020, but in 2021 it’s expected that 3D elements will bring even more value to the message your brand sends & make the user’s interactions within the app more meaningful.
+More 3D elements — 3D graphics have had an increase in 2020, but in 2022/2023, it is expected that 3D elements will bring even more value to the message your brand sends & make the user’s interactions within the app more meaningful.

 – Tom Creighton, Wealthsimple